Shildon Engine House, Blanchland

 Road: Half mile due north of Blanchland village uphill along an unclassified tarmac road.
 Rail: Hexham Station 10 miles north of Blanchland Bus: Infrequent buses to Blanchland

-Information boards now installed.
+Information/interpretation boards now installed.

 - Wheelchair access: Partial